calebmer/decode-universe/README.md

 # Decode Universe

-The monorepo for all the digital assets used building, maintaining, and distributing Decode products.
+The universe of all digital assets used in building, maintaining, and distributing Decode products.

 ## Setup